vector-express/vx-sdk-ts/README.md

     * optional :
         * options - options map.
         * options.file - file to be sent for conversion.
-        * options.params - parameters of request ( options for analyzers, use-file to use file from a server )
+        * options.params - parameters of request ( options for analyzers, use-file to use it from a server )
         * options.token - Bearer token to be sent for authentication.

   **Either options.file or options.params[ 'use-file' ] must be specified**